 1. Skimping on the Research Phase.
-Research helps you identify market opportunities or validate an existing concept, and ideally sets the course of your product development based on relevant market information and customer insights.
+Research helps you identify market opportunities or validate an existing concept.
+It also sets the course of your product development based on relevant market information and customer insights.

 Like rushing to market, failing to properly research your customers’ needs means you’re relying on assumptions.
 Even the most tuned-in product teams need valuable research to help shape their product right from the concept stage to avoid a big flop at launch.

-Applying product research to customer pain points, needs and expectations allows your organization to take control of product development decisions and ensure your product isn’t something you just think your customers want, but something you actually know they want.
+Applying product research to customer pain points, needs, and expectations allows your organization to take control of product development decisions.
+It also ensures your product isn’t something you just think your customers want, but something you actually know they want.

 4. Failing to Consider the Usability of Your Product.
 Just because you’ve designed a rain jacket that’s highly waterproof doesn’t mean the product is ready for market.
 There are other expectations your consumers have from a rain jacket that would influence their buying decision.

 For example, is the material breathable during activity?
 How durable is the face fabric?
-Gathering this type of performance feedback is critical to create a final product that not only performs its core function (to keep customers dry), but fulfills their other demands as well.
+Gathering this type of feedback is critical to creating a final product that not only performs its core function but fulfills its other demands as well.

-5. Keeping Your Product too Close to Your Chest.
-It’s understandable that you may be apprehensive about sharing your initial product concept since it’s still in the very early stages of development.
+5. Keeping Your Product Too Close to Your Chest.
+It’s understandable that you may be apprehensive about sharing your initial product concept during the very early stages of development.
 You may have concerns about maintaining security around your product and process.
-However, the alternatives are to avoid getting feedback or to wait to gather feedback until the product is closer to finished.
-These paths are also problematic – you may be wasting time and money developing a near-finished product only to find it’s not what your customers actually want.
+However, the alternatives are to avoid getting feedback or to wait to gather feedback until the product is near completion.
+These paths are also problematic.
+You may be wasting time and money developing a near-finished product only to find it’s not what your customers actually want.